Skip to main content

 Let's go over each part of the code, as several key concepts are introduced here:

-The License Wrapper
+The License wrapper

 The Message List component is a commercial product and requires a valid license key to work in production.
 For now, we'll leave the key empty, but remember to purchase add a valid key before you deploy the application to production.

-The component and its API object has two generic type parameters.
-The first one is the type of the data items, and the second one is the type of the additional context prop that you can pass to the component.
+The VirtuosoMessageList component has two generic type parameters.
+The first one is the type of the data items, and the second one is the type of the additional context prop you can pass to the component.
 This context lets you pass state updates into the component items and its custom components (headers and footers) without re-defining the components themselves.
-In this case, we're using the default empty object {}, as we're not passing any additional context.
+In this case, we're using null, as we're not passing any additional context.
 We will cover this feature in more detail in the next parts of the tutorial.

 The style prop

+The Message List needs a height to render correctly.
+We're setting the height to 80vh to have a full-screen chat interface with a bit of space at the bottom.
 In your real world application, you might put the component into a flex box layout or use other methods to control the component's height - this works as well.

-The initialData prop
+The computeItemKey prop

 If everything works as expected, after a short delay (caused by the setTimeout network simulations) you should see a plain-looking list of twenty Item N elements rendered.
 This is a good start, but we need to address two issues: